 "Short term rentals like this, which would also include hotels or B&Bs, are permitted under the zoning code in certain areas only," said Ross.

 Those areas include most commercial districts, but, literally, only a handful of residential blocks.
 We've mapped them above.

-And even if you did live in those zones, Ross says, you'd have to get a license from the city to have a paying guest stay the night.
+Still, even if you did live in those zones, Ross says, you'd have to get a license from the city to have a paying guest stay the night.

 According to Ross, that's the legal way to rent your space via Airbnb in Philadelphia.